xxyzzzq/quex/trunk/doc/source-old/character-encoding/process.rst

 .. describe:: Using plugged-in converter libraries

-    * Pro: Libraries provide a wider range of codecs to be used.
+    * Pro: Libraries provide a wider range of encodings to be used.

     * Contra: Using a converter implies a certain overhead with respect to the memory footprint and run-time performance of an